atedsimple/vsts-agent/README.md

 Then pull the required images to each host by running "docker pull modalitysystems/vsts-agent:ltsc2019-6.27"

-> If you are using a private registtry the lofin using docker login --password ? --username ? <registry>
+> If you are using a private registtry the lofin using "docker login --password ? --username ? <registry>"

 # Host version